 Built in the 1930s, the space is lined with huge windows and skylights.
 The abundance of natural light gives the space a warmth, says Gruber, and provides a positive working environment for her employees.

 “My husband and I really wanted to create a place that was not a factory environment,” Gruber says.
 “We never wanted it to be a big factory, and we’ve maintained that tradition for 25 years, making tile by hand.”

 Del Junco and Gruber have taken their handmade tiles to design shows across the country, and the reaction has been inspiring each time.

 “They honoured it with their hands, touching the tile over and over again,” Gruber says.
 “It was quite beautiful to see.”

 “The soul recognizes this is something special.”

-Syzygy Tile will display its work at the Luxury Home & Design Show in Vancouver, May 6 – 8, 2018.
+Syzygy Tile will be part of a display by Vancouver’s Bullnose Tile at the Luxury Home & Design Show, June 21–24, 2018.
 The show is hosted by Taste of Life, Magnifissance’s parent media organization.
 The show will embody the Renaissance spirit — renowned artists, artisans and premier brands will set up shops at a venue resembling an Italian piazza.
 Each shop has its own story to tell, offering some of the world’s finest in craftsmanship, bespoke services and designs never before seen in Canada.
 Learn more about the Luxury Home & Design Show.